-Iran unveils first domestic fighter jet.
-It looks a lot like a US plane from the 1970s Iran unveiled what it called its first domestic fighter jet at a defence show in Tehran on Tuesday.
+Iran unveiled what it called its first domestic fighter jet at a defence show in Tehran on Tuesday.
 The country’s president said it would enhance Tehran’s deterrence capabilities in confronting Washington.

 Images on state television showed President Hassan Rowhani sitting in the cockpit of the new plane at the National Defence Industry exhibition in Tehran.

 The Tasnim news agency described the jet as a fourth-generation fighter, with “advanced avionics” and multi-purpose radar, adding that it was “100 per cent indigenously made”.

 The aircraft is nicknamed “Kowsar”, which in Islam is a river in paradise and also the title of a chapter in the Koran.

 At the ceremony, Rowhani said Iran’s defence programme is aimed at deterrence vis-à-vis the United States.

 “The enemy should see how expensive an invasion of Iran would be,” he said.
 “Why does not the US wage a military attack on us?
 Because of our power.”

 Images released by Tasnim showed a dual-cockpit jet with a single tail fin, resembling the US-made F-5F Tiger.
 That aircraft, which first flew in 1974, is a variant of the 1950s-era US Northrop F-5 fighter that is a long-time mainstay of the Iranian Air Force.

 State television said the Kowsar had already been through successful testing and showed it waiting on a runway for its first public display flight.